krystennguyen/nlp_salary_predictor/README.md

 ✅ Output TF-IDF vectors each row represents a job posting and each column represents a unique term in the corpus.
 (Mansheel)

 ### 3. MPNet Vectorization: word_embedding.py
 ✅ Using the pretrained Masked Permuted Pre-trained Network to perform word embedding and vectorize job descriptions.
-(Ethan)
+(Ethan, Oona)

 ### 3. Classification Model Experiments: tfidf_models.ipynb, mpnet_models.ipynb
 ✅ Split the dataset into training and testing sets (80-20).
 The training set will be used to train the classification model, while the testing set will be used to evaluate its performance.
 (Krysten)